The 2.4-mile Carl L. Chinnery Nature Trail is a haven for humans and wildlife alike

 Although my feet felt fine and I was easily able to ascend several steep climbs without any problem, sneakers or light trail shoes are undoubtedly better options.

 The Wildlife and Serenity of the Walking Trail

 As the noise inside my head started to cede, I was able to see the vast beauty unfolding around me.
 As spring days go, this particular one was gorgeous.
 It was ever-so-slightly breezy, the temperature was in the mid-60s, birds were singing, and even the turkeys were gobbling.

 This last part is of particular importance because the trail at Unity Village is designated as a wildlife preserve, meaning your chances of seeing turkeys, deer, raccoons, opossums, squirrels, and even snakes and foxes are fairly decent.

 With my mind in a better place, I continued my walk.
 I was pleased to see signage, mile markers, benches, and even workout stations along the trail.
 These features were added in 2016—part of a partnership with the Rotary Club of Lee’s Summit.
 One member, Carl L. Chinnery, was a longtime friend of Unity and a primary donor.

 The trail is now named in his honor.

 Max Weibel, director of facilities at Unity Village, says that thanks to the donation, his team was able to add the new trailhead, updated signage throughout the route, and places for walkers to rest and meditate.

-“The trail starts near the bookstore and coffee shop,” he said.
+“The trail starts near the coffee shop,” he said.
 “The donation allowed us to upgrade the trail.”